George H. Kreeger: Legal and political career

 After graduation, Kreeger practiced law for thirteen years with the firm of Tate and Kreeger in Marietta.
 In 1968, Kreeger was elected to the Georgia House of Representatives, taking office in 1969.
 He served four 2-year terms.
 Kreeger was a member of the Democratic party in a district which was increasing favoring Republicans.
 Kreeger was appointed to a position on the State Court of Cobb County in 1979.
 He served as a Cobb County Superior Court judge from 1984 to 2012, being the Chief Judge from 1997 to 1998.
-He also served in the Cobb County Adult Drug Court for 10 years and was the Administrative Judge for the Seventh Judicial District from 2002-2004.
+He also served in the Cobb County Adult Drug Court for 10 years and was the Administrative Judge for the Seventh Judicial District from 2002 to 2004.
 In 2012, after more than 33 years on the bench, Judge Kreeger wrote a letter to Georgia Governor Nathan Deal asking to be placed on Senior Judge status, effectively retiring.
 The state Judicial Nominating Committee took applications for Kreeger's position and recommend its top picks to the governor.